 Introducing Psychological Concepts and Methods to Cybersecurity Students

-This chapter will begin with a brief review of the literature that highlights what psychology research and practice can offer to cybersecurity education.
-The authors draw on their wide-ranging inter-disciplinary teaching experience and in this chapter they discuss their observations gained from teaching psychological principles and methods to undergraduate and postgraduate cybersecurity students.
-The authors pay special attention to the consideration of the characteristics of cybersecurity students, so that psychology is taught in a way that is accessible and engaging.
+This chapter begins with a brief review of the literature that highlights what psychology research and practice can offer to cybersecurity education.
+The authors draw on their wide-ranging inter-disciplinary teaching experience, and in this chapter, they discuss their observations gained from teaching psychological principles and methods to undergraduate and postgraduate cybersecurity students.
+The authors pay special attention to the consideration of the characteristics of cybersecurity students so that psychology is taught in a way that is accessible and engaging.
 Finally, the authors offer some practical suggestions for academics to help them incorporate psychology into the cybersecurity curriculum.